stephenbunch/programming-tutorial/README.md

 * code is often [cryptic and ugly](https://blog.codinghorror.com/code-isnt-beautiful/)

 When you look at code, don't think of it as a series of computer commands.
 Think of it as a way to communicate a process for getting something done.
 Computers are all about getting things done, and writing code is how humans can tell computers what to do.

+#### Learning Verification
+1. Code is written in English.
+True or False?
+2.

+Answers: T,